eece2560-spring18-s2/hw7-rockett-m/README.md

 # Homework 7: STL and Graph Algorithms

+In this homework, we are going to practice how to implement graph-related algorithms.
+At the same time, we are going to practice the use of C++ STL.
 We favor the STL containers than self-implemented containers because
 i) they are very stable, ii) they are highly optimized for performance, and iii) they are richer in features.